 Emergency medicines such as inhalers and auto-injectors are kept in a clearly identified container in the medical room, and if necessary his/her classroom.
 Staff must ensure that emergency medication is readily available at all times i.e. during outside PE lessons, educational visits and in the event of an unforeseen emergency like a fire.
-Parents will be asked to supply two auto-injectors and two inhalers for each child, one is kept in the medical room and one is kept securely in their classroom.
+Parents will be asked to supply two auto-injectors and one inhaler for each child, one is kept in the medical room and one is kept securely in their classroom.
+If a child has severe Asthma and takes an inhaler regular throughout the day then we would require a second inhaler to be kept in child's classroom.
 Teachers and Learning Assistants are aware where this is stored.